superjoe1212/glenair-conduit/README.md

 # glenair-conduit

-Graphical user interface and motor control for conduit fatigue testing.
+Graphical user interface and motor control for Glenair conduit fatigue testing.

 ## Instructions

+To use:

+Download this repository to the raspberry pi.

+Use a terminal window to execute

+'''
+python3 coduitgui.py
+'''

+in the applicable directory.